centre-pathogen-genomics/CPGIH_Utility/README.md

 git clone https://github.com/centre-pathogen-genomics/CPGIH_Utility.git
 ```

-If you are using the MDU servers is it easiest to just load my conda env - should set all the paths correctly.
+If you are using the MDU servers is it easiest to just load my conda env - it should set all the paths correctly.

 ```bash
 conda activate /home/cwwalsh/miniconda3/envs/cpgih_utility
 ```

 Alternatively you can make your own conda environment.
-Following these steps should give you on that does everything - you will need to install your own databases for `kraken2` and `emu` though.
+Following these steps should give you oe that does everything - you will need to install your own databases for `kraken2` and `emu` though.

 ```bash
 conda create -n cpgih_utility -y